vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-22-starting-stopping-kusto-cluster-with-logic-app.md

 The *start* / *stop* REST API implements the same pattern and hence *kusto-cluster-app* is awaiting its resolution.
 Therefore the Logic App runs until the cluster is stopped / started.

+## Summary

+A simple way to automate kusto cluster operations is to wrap them in a Logic App and expose them as an HTTPS endpoint.

+This could then be embedded in another Logic App to perform some orchestration.
+For instance, we could start a cluster, archive Azure Monitor data and then stop the cluster.